Welcome to Manna Treatment

 Eating disorder treatments include anorexia nervosa, bulimia nervosa, and binge eating disorder for all ages and genders.
 We have created well-planned and effective treatment programs for those who need Partial Hospitalization (PHP) and Intensive Outpatient Programs (IOP).

-Manna is currently undergoing a space transition – we are having our permanent space renovated prior to move-in during the latter part of July 2019.
-Once we have transitioned to our permanent space, we will also provide an IOP for trauma-based disorders.
+Manna is working towards providing an IOP for trauma-based disorders.
 This will be a 12-week program that focuses on providing coping skills, but will also address common issues that emerge as a result of PTSD, dissociation, and other issues related to trauma.
 This program will initially be rolled out and serving adults.

 Manna utilizes principles based on the Bible in the therapeutic process.
 We strive to be a safe environment where individuals struggling can process their feelings, learn new ways of coping and facilitate change.
 Our therapeutic approach is to show others how we believe that Jesus treated people, not through force or lectures.